MattWilcox/Core/_readme.txt

 This is the root directory of the entire project, it should be under version control.

+To learn more about our process of creating a website please read:
+0_documentation/1_building_a_website-overview.pdf

 NOTE: the following domains are set up during local development:

 	http://projecturl.blueprint.local === dev/2_planning/blueprint === content planning